-If you’re wondering how pacific cod compared to Atlantic cod in omega-3s check out my article, Pacific Cod vs Atlantic Cod – What’s The Difference?
+If you’re wondering how Atlantic compared in omega-3s check out my article, Pacific vs Atlantic Cod – What’s The Difference?

-Sockeye salmon contains 416 mg per four raw ounces and pacific cod 266.
-Since the recommended daily amount is 4,700 mg, sockeye provides an excellent number.
+Since the recommended daily amount is 4,700 mg, both fish provides an excellent number.

 Potassium is beneficial for reducing sodium intake.
 It helps the body reduce fluids and rids excess sodium 5.
 This process helps to reduce blood pressure.